inspec/inspec/docs/resources.rst

 interfaces -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``interfaces`` matcher tests if the named interface is present.
-For example:
+The ``interfaces`` matcher tests if the named interface is present:

 .. code-block:: ruby